react-navigation/react-navigation.github.io/docs/header-buttons.md

 ## Overriding the back button

-The back button will be rendered automatically in a `StackNavigator` whenever it is possible for the user to go back from their current screen &mdash; in other words, the back button will be rendered whenever there is more than one screen in the stack.
+The back button will be rendered automatically in a stack navigator whenever it is possible for the user to go back from their current screen &mdash; in other words, the back button will be rendered whenever there is more than one screen in the stack.

 Generally, this is what you want.
 But it's possible that in some circumstances that you want to customize the back button more than you can through the options mentioned above, in which case you can specify a `headerLeft`, just as we did with `headerRight`, and completely override the back button.